AgustinSRG/rtmp-server-rs/README.md

 This is a RTMP (Real Time Messaging Protocol) server for live streaming broadcasting, implemented in [Rust](https://www.rust-lang.org/).

+This is a rewrite of [RTMP Server (Go Implementation)](https://github.com/AgustinSRG/rtmp-server).

+This version's main goal is performance and efficiency:

+ - Lower memory usage
+ - Lower CPU usage
+ - Greater bit rate

 ## Compilation

 In order to compile the project, run the following command: